binhpham199x/snake-js/README.md

 # snake-js
-simple snake game in JavaScript, HTML
+This is a simple snake game in JavaScript, HTML.

+The game is programmed according to the OPP with classes and objects.

+Thank you!